My time spent with the team in northern Botswana was nothing short of an adventure.

-For a full month, I had the opportunity to assist in vital research, documenting species presence on the Kwatale conservancy.
+For a full month, on the Okavango Wilderness Project, I had the opportunity to assist in vital research, documenting species presence on the Kwatale conservancy.
 We had some truly special sightings while there: everything from African wild dogs, to Sable antelope, and even a coalition of three male lions!

 Being able to participate in this project helped me gain a further understanding of the conservation issues faced in this region of the world.
 It was great being able to apply what I had learned in my lecture halls to the field!